Harrison High School (New Jersey): The new Harrison High School

 The new Harrison High School opened its doors in September 2007 for the 2007-08 academic year.
 The new school, located on the former site of Clayton Container, initiated construction in January 2005 and lasted over two years, with the bulk of its electrical work completed in the summer of 2007.
 A new athletic complex constructed adjacent to the school building was completed in September 2006, which includes a football/soccer field, baseball diamond, softball diamond, track around the fields, and three tennis courts.
-Spaces for the high school include thirty general classrooms, four special education classrooms, two classrooms for small group instruction, two gymnasiums (one big, one small), a dance/aerobics studio, instrumental/vocal music room, cafeteria, auditorium, media center, science labs, three computer rooms, and faculty spaces.
+Spaces for the high school include thirty general classrooms, four special education classrooms, two classrooms for small group instruction, two gymnasiums (one big, one small), a dance/aerobics studio, instrumental/vocal music room, cafeteria, auditorium, media center, science labs, three computer rooms, a swimming pool, and faculty spaces.
 The building has three floors.
 The first floor consists of the main office, the nurse's office, the gymnasiums, and the main places.
 The classrooms are located on the second and third floors.
 There is a period scheduling of classes (43 minutes per period, with eight periods per day and lunch straddling the 4th period to 6th period).
 The building formerly known as Harrison High School opened as the new Washington Middle School in September 2007 for students in grades 6-8.